 Like all Tewa Pueblos of northern New Mexico, The Pueblo of Pojoaque (or Po’su wae geh) was systematically stripped of its heritage, culture, and traditions by European contact in the 16th century.
 The Pueblo of Pojoaque is partly revitalizing their traditional practices through the efforts of the Poeh Center’s mission to teach their Native language, traditional song and dance, and material culture.

 The Permanent Collection was unveiled on August 14, 2005.
-The Pueblo of Pojoaque and the Poeh Cultural Center and Museum are excited to be able to serve the Pueblo and local communities by completing Nah Poeh Meng, permanent collection in the newly constructed Poeh Cultural Center.
+The Pueblo of Pojoaque and the Poeh Cultural Center and Museum are excited to be able to serve the Pueblo and local communities by completing Nah Poeh Meng, a permanent collection in the newly constructed Poeh Cultural Center.
 The completion of our new permanent exhibition Nah Poeh Meng (On the Continuous Path), will anchor our new museum building.
 A 1600-square-foot installation, this exhibit portrays Tewa history from within the Tewa worldview — offering both Native and non-Native visitors a chance to experience Tewa stories through art, word, and history.

-In addition to the museum’s grant funded projects and exhibitions, the Poeh Museum is engaged in helping Pueblo communities with cultural preservation.
+In addition to the museum’s grant-funded projects and exhibitions, the Poeh Museum is engaged in helping Pueblo communities with cultural preservation.

 78 Cities of Gold Road